Eastern front of the Russo-Ukrainian war (2022–present): Second Ukrainian Kharkiv counteroffensive (September–October 2022)

-On 9 September, Ukrainian forces reached the outskirts of Kupiansk and destroyed the main bridge over the Oskol river in the city center, limiting the ability of the Russian Army to retreat or to bring in reinforcements.
+On 9 September, Ukrainian forces reached the outskirts of Kupiansk and destroyed the main bridge over the Oskil river in the city center, limiting the ability of the Russian Army to retreat or to bring in reinforcements.
 In the morning of 10 September, Ukrainian soldiers posted pictures of the Ukrainian flag being raised in front of the town hall.
 Also on 10 September, Izium, a central command post of the Russians in the region, fell to Ukrainian forces, "with thousands of Russian soldiers abandoning ammunition stockpiles and equipment as they fled."
 On 11 September, it was reported that the Ukrainians had retaken Velykyi Burluk in Kharkiv Oblast, just 15 mi from the border with Russia.
 Russia responded with missile strikes on civilian areas and on non-military infrastructure facilities like power stations.

-On 1 October, Ukrainian forces encircled and entered Lyman.
-According to Russia's Ministry of Defense, Russian forces had retreated from Lyman.

-November 2022–present
+The Russian Ministry of Defense then formally announced Russian forces' withdrawal from the majority of Kharkiv Oblast on 11 September, with Russia only controlling parts of the region on the east bank of the Oskil River.

+By October 2022, Ukrainian forces had retaken several villages and towns in northern Luhansk and northern Donetsk, including Yatskivka, Novoliubivka, Nevske, Hrekivka, Novoiehorivka, Nadiya, Andriivka, and Stelmakhivka, among others.
+On 1 October, Ukrainian forces entered Lyman after a short siege.
+Russian forces had fallen back to the P-66 highway near the Kharkiv-Luhansk Oblast border, anchored by the settlements of Svatove and Kreminna, the first city to be taken during the battle of Donbas.
+On 2–3 October, Ukrainian forces began attacking towards Kreminna and Svatove in an attempt to break the Russian front line along the P-66 in northern Luhansk.